 3. About us

 We are Open For Vintage Limited and we operate the Website from the company’s operation in the UK.
-We are a company registered in England and Wales and our registered office is at Open for Vintage, Crown House, 72 Hammersmith Road, London, W14 8TH, United Kingdom.
+We are a company registered in England and Wales and our registered office is at Open for Vintage, 7/10 Chandos Street, Cavendish Square, London, W16 9DQ, United Kingdom.
 Our registered company number is 09684926 and our VAT number is GB 226 6963 80.

 The Website provides an online marketplace for appropriately qualified sellers (including online sellers) ("Boutiques") to offer to sell goods ("Items") to Customers.
 The sale is directly between the Customer and the Boutique.
 The role of Open For Vintage is expressly limited to making the Website and Services available and maintaining the Website.
 Open For Vintage is an intermediary and not an agent for the Boutiques.